Product Model: Define Range Finding Sight

 However, it's not the only range finding bow sight to hit the shelves in 2018.
 Garmin is well-known among the GPS world not only for their map tracking and navigation, but for their range finding technology too - just ask a golfer.

-This year, they’ve announced their intention to provide for the bow sight industry too with their Xero Bow Sight.
-It’s “pinless.”
+This year, they've announced their intention to provide for the bow sight industry too with their Xero Bow Sight.
+It's "pinless."
 It gets a distance.
-It’s digital.
+It's digital.
 Sounds expensive, right?
 It is.
-Read our review to see if you think it is worth it.
+Read our Xero A1 review to see if you think it is worth it.
+Another rangefinder bow sight worth taking a look at is the Burris Oracle, it's pricey but worth it if it's in your budget.

 But, these sights might just go beyond your needs and your budget - that's A-OK.
 IQ released another new bow sight that is outfitted just for the hunter, the Pro Hunter.
 It has something the Define lacks - Retina Lock tech.
 Guess what?
 The Pro Hunter is cheaper too.
 If this sounds more your speed, why not read the full Pro Hunter review here.